xajkep/Teaching-HEIGVD-AMT-2015-Project/README.md

 ### Part 1

-In the first part of the project, we will apply techniques presented in the.
+In the first part of the project, we will apply techniques presented in the course to build the foundation of the gamification platform.
+We will implement a simple domain model to deal with user accounts, roles, applications and API keys.
+We will also implement a web UI to manage these elements.

+The specifications are available [here](specifications/part1/).

 ### Part 2

 In the second part of the project, we will design the gamification domain model

+The specifications are not available yet.
+They will be published [here](specifications/part2).

 ### Part 3